DeclanHoare/matterbabble/README.rst

 ============

 Matterbabble is an API client for Discourse_ and Matterbridge_.
-It mirrors Discourse posts in a thread to Matterbridge messages on a gateway, and vice versa.
+It mirrors Discourse posts in a topic to Matterbridge messages on a gateway, and vice versa.
 It works well with the `Discourse Babble`_ plugin, which formats a thread as a chat room.